Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/getting-started/create-a-deployment.md

 ---
 title: Create a Deployment
 description: How to create a deployment for delivering your feature flags and experiments.
-template: guide.html
+template: guide-first.html
 ---

-Before creating a feature-flag or experiment, you'll want to first create a [deployment](../../general/data-model.md#deployments).
+Before creating a [feature-flag or experiment](../../general/data-model.md#flags-and-experiments), you'll need to first create a [deployment](../../general/data-model.md#deployments).
 In Amplitude Experiment, a deployment serves a group of flags or experiments for use in an application.
 Deployments have an associated key which is used to authorize requests to Amplitude Experiment's evaluation servers.

 !!!info
-    Deployments live within Amplitude Analytics projects.
+    Deployments live within Amplitude Analytics [projects](../../general/data-model.md#projects).
 A project can have multiple deployments, but each deployment can only be attached to a single project.

 TODO: Images for how to create a deployment